victorcavero14/RB/README.md

 ## General Description

-The folders include the documents and requirements for each proyect in the subject.
+The folders include the documents and requirements for each project in the subject.

 ## Author